harttle/contest.js/README.en.md

 ## Contribution Guideline

-### Code of Conduct

-1. Please refer to C++ STL or Java rgarding organizing and naming source files.
-2. Combine inter-dependent files into a single file to facilitate copy/paste.
-2. Place `export` at the bottom of source files, to eliminate the need of removing `export` acrossing the file.
-3. Add corresponding test cases for your source code, and ensure lint, test passes and test coverage is not decreasing.
-4. As long as asymptotic complexity is guaranteed, focus on simplicity and readability instead of performance..

-### All Kind of Contribution are Appreciated
+All kind of contributions are appreciated:

 - Add a new algorithm / data structure.
 - Improve existing on readability, simplicity or performance.
 - Engineering: improve test coverage, add or translate document in any languate.

+### How to add a algorithm/utility?

+- How to design the interface/signature?
+    - Is there a similiar ES6 Class or function to refer to? e.g. `BitSet` is designed with reference to `Set`.
+    - Is there an equivalent C++ standard library, STL or Java class? e.g. algorithm.ts contains functionalities in `<algorithm>` C++ lib.
+- How to treat dependencies?
+    - Use less dependencies if possible so each file will be still functional when used alone. e.g. `swap` function is inlined to each file using it.
+    - For functions/classes referencing each other, maybe we need combine them into one single file.
+But keep each file reasonabily small. e.g. `TreeSet` and `RBTree` are still two separate files.
+- About code style
+    - `npm run lint` will do the trick, mostly.
+    - Please put `export` to the tail of each file, so we don't need to remove them for each name.
+    - Add test cases to ensure test coverage is rising, which will be checked automatically on PR.
+    - For implementations with same asymptotic complexity, use the most simple and easy to read one.